Patterns & Patina: How to Layer Like a Southerner

 Ingredients

-• 1 can of low sodium black eyed peas, drained and rinsed
+• 1 15 oz can low-sodium black eyed peas drained and rinsed

 • salt and pepper to taste

-1. Dice the celery and bell pepper (small)
+1. Dice the celery and bell pepper into a small, even dice.

-3. Drain and rinse the black eyed peas.
+3. Drain and rinse the black eyed peas thoroughly.

-5. Cover tightly and refrigerate for a minimum of one hour, best if overnight.
+5. Cover tightly and refrigerate for a least 1 hour; best if chilled overnight before serving.

 Pumpkin Breakfast Cookies – Meal Plan Monday